Cuprins

 - 4 Dolphin Camping – A unique experience in the Danube Delta

-- 5 Tips for responsible wild camping in Romania
+- 6 Tips for responsible wild camping

-- 7 Is Romania campervan friendly?
+- 8 Is Romania campervan friendly?

-- 8 Wild camping in natural reservations
+- 9 Wild camping in natural reservations

-- 9 Delta Dunării camping restrictions
+- 10 Delta Dunării camping restrictions

-- What is wild camping in Romania
+What you need to know about wild camping in Romania and Europe:

 What is wild camping in Romania?

-Is it legal to wild camp in Romania?
+Is wild camping allowed in Romania?

 The legality of wild camping in Romania is a bit of a gray area.
 There isn’t a specific law that explicitly prohibits it across the entire country.
 However, various local regulations and protected area rules can restrict camping in certain zones.
 National and natural parks often have bylaws that forbid camping outside designated areas to protect the environment and wildlife.